arielfenster/Arkanoid-Game/README.md

 ### Custom levels
 In order to create your own levels, you need to supply a level definitions text file containing the required information.
-Multiple levels can be configured in a single file.
+Multiple levels can be configured in a single file. <br />
 For exmaple (see full details at resources/definitions/easy_level_definitions.txt):

 ```
 START_LEVEL